 – VIDEO STATION: video artworks will be projected on 40” LCD or LED screens equipped with two headsets.

-Further information about the file format and Aspect ratio required are set out in the documentation provided to the Artists admitted to participate in the FB (FB Regulation, Art.
+Further information about the file format and Aspect ratio required are set out in the documentation provided to the Artists admitted to participate in the Florence Biennale (Regulation, Art.
 4, and Form A).

 Yes.
 That is because the Florence Biennale is an independent, ‘self-funded’ biennial.
 The participation fee, which varies depending on the exhibition space and services required by the artist, is destined to cover pro-quota the rental of the venue and related costs such as the mandatory insurance policy, utilities, cleaning service, fire protection service, security, and other expenses.
 Also covered are the exhibition space set up, and the artwork installation and dismantling services.
 On top of these, as included in the participation fee, are the advertising and promotional costs, direct and indirect costs born for the organisation of the biennial and the publishing of the catalogue.

-A detailed list of goods and services included in the participation fee is set out in the documentation provided to the artists admitted to participate in the Florence Biennale (FB Regulation, art.
+A detailed list of goods and services included in the participation fee is set out in the documentation provided to the artists admitted to participate in the Florence Biennale (Regulation, art.
 6).

 The participation fee varies depending on the type of exhibition space and services required by the artist.
-Further information is set out in the documentation provided to the artists admitted to participate in the FB.
+Further information is set out in the documentation provided to the artists admitted to participate in the Florence Biennale.